How to Choose a Localization Service Provider? 9 Tips to Follow

 If you want your course to reach many people, you may choose to hire an Arabic translation company and localize to several Arabic dialects.
 These can include Emirati Arabic for the UAE, Saudi Arabic for Saudi Arabia, and Egyptian Arabic for Egypt.

-The next step is to start conducting your research by looking up language localization service providers.
+The next step is to research language localization service providers.
 This includes an online search and reviewing testimonials focusing on localization.

-You may be surprised by this step but not all translation companies offer localization.
+You may be surprised but not all translation companies offer localization.
 The same applies to working with freelancers.
 A translator may or may not have localization experience.

 The best way to find a great language service provider fast is to ask for referrals.
 Ask your friends, family, work colleagues, and maybe even LinkedIn connections.